 I can say – please don’t use the Myers Briggs Type Indicator, even the Myers Briggs peeps state not to use their tool in recruitment.
 Likewise for DiSC profiling which looks at your work style as Dominant, Influencer, Steady or Conscientious.

 We have had success with the New Zealand based selector insight profiling tool, finding it to be almost uncannily accurate, and to perform well over time.
-What I mean there is the employees performance in the role is well linked to the original findings.
-Likewise candidates themselves often acknowledge (sometimes begrudgingly) the profiles accuracy.
+What I mean there is the employees’ performance in the role is well linked to the original findings.
+Likewise candidates themselves often acknowledge (sometimes begrudgingly) the accuracy of the profile.